GiordanoSconti/NeoPixelController/README.md

 let jsObjectGetLedColor = {"iLed": "0"};
 WebSocket.send("get-led-color:" + JSON.stringify(jsObjectGetLedColor) + ":get-led-color");
 ```
-This command can be use to get a single led color.
+This command can be use to get the color of a led.

 Javascript Object Parameters:
 | Name          | Description                                                            | Possible Values                                                       |